HomeDevopsLab/LAB00-cloudinit-templates/Readme.md

 Knowledge required to learn the material:
 * basic knowledge of Linux system
 * ability to work with SSH keys
+### Skills acquired
+After completing this course, you will learn basic ansible concepts such as:
+* playbooks
+* ansible modules
+* working with inventory
+* variables in ansible

+Additionally, you will learn YAML syntax.

 ## Repository structure
 ### Exercises